Hostage situation escalates to shooting involving officer in DeKalb Co. - Local News 8

 Click here for updates on this story

-DEKALB COUNTY, Georgia (WGCL) — UPDATED: Police are investigating after a hostage situation escalated to a shooting involving an officer early on Saturday morning.
+DEKALB COUNTY, Georgia (WANF) — UPDATED: Police are investigating after a hostage situation escalated to a shooting involving an officer early on Saturday morning.

 Around 3:30 a.m., police received a call about a resident being held against their will.
 Upon arrival, officers tried to negotiate for about an hour.